-Invoices raised in currencies other than Thai Baht require the presentation of both currencies on the face of the invoice and must indicate the exchange rate used in the conversion.
+Invoices raised in currencies other than Thai Baht require the presence of both currencies on the face of the invoice and must indicate the exchange rate used in the conversion.
 It is the amount in Thai Baht which is reported to the Revenue Department.

 Provision of services

-Generally, an invoice is issued to request for payment of the service and then a tax invoice is issued on receipt of payment, which is the tax point for VAT purposes.
+Generally, an invoice is issued to request for payment of the service, and then a tax invoice is issued on receipt of payment, which is the tax point for VAT purposes.